How It Works

 A shoe store offers "Buy One Pair, Get the Second Pair 50% Off."
 Pair #1 costs $100 and Pair #2 costs $80.
 What do you actually pay and save?

 BOGO is an acronym for Buy One Get One.
 When purchasing two items, the first item is paid at full cost.
 The second item is given free or at a discount.
-Common types:
+Common types include BOGOF (Buy One Get One Free) where the second item is free with maximum savings of 50% for equal-priced items, BOGOHO (Buy One Get One Half Off) where the second item is 50% off with maximum savings of 25%, and BOGO X% Off where the second item is discounted by a custom percentage.

 Frequently Asked Questions